vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 You will find this example application in
 <https://github.com/vtamara/cocoon-ajax-project-objective-result-indicator>
 but here we will explain how it was built.

+## Rationale

+In developing the application and changes to cocoon, we will try to keep workin with the MVC pattern by updating the database through the controller when there are changes in the view.
+However we want to fire updates in response to some change events in the form and not only after explicit form submission.

+The simplest solution of submitting the whole form and rendering again the whole form is not user friendly (for example it loses information of focus and in long forms it could jump to the top of the page).

+So we will try another minimal solution:
+- When new elements are added in the form with cocoon use AJAX to create elements in the database, obtain a valid identification in the database and use it in the form.
+- When deleting elements, since their identifications are real in the database, delete them from the database by using AJAX.
+- When elements are updated, update the database

 ## Starting the application